Alan Ayckbourn: Short Biography

 Playwright & Director

-A playwright and theatre director, Alan has written numerous plays - his 90th, Show & Tell, premiered here in 2024 to acclaim.
+A playwright and theatre director, Alan Ayckbourn has written numerous plays - his 91st, Earth Angel - recently premiered at his home venue, the Stephen Joseph Theatre in Scarborough.

-He has been associated with this company since 1957 where, under the guidance of Stephen Joseph, he made his writing and directing debuts.
-In 1972 he was appointed the company’s Artistic Director and held the role for 37 years.
-In 2018 he was appointed Director Emeritus of the SJT.
+He has been associated with the Stephen Joseph Theatre since 1957 where, under the guidance of Stephen Joseph, he made his writing and directing debuts.
+In 1972, he was appointed the company’s Artistic Director and held the role for 37 years.
+In 2018 he was appointed Director Emeritus of the company.

 His work has been frequently adapted for film, television and radio - most notably by the late French cinema auteur, Alain Resnais.